ahmeraza/ahmeraza/README.md

 ###

-<p align="left">My name is Ahmed and I'm a Data Analyst, from Boston Massachusetts. <br><br>I use data to build narratives and drive informed business decisions with Microsoft Excel, SQL, Tableau, Python, and RStudio expertise.</p>
+<p align="left"> I'm Ahmed and a Data Analyst from Boston Massachusetts. <br><br>I use data to build narratives and drive informed business decisions with Microsoft Excel, SQL, Tableau, Python, and RStudio expertise.</p>

 ###